EvanHahn/journit/README.md

 today was rad
 ```

-only works on osx for now
+only works on OSX for now

+enjoy, friend